-HUMN101 Introduction to the Humanities 3 Credits
+HUMA101N Introduction to the Humanities 3 Credits

 An overview of the content and purpose of the humanities, this course explores the relationship of the individual to society through materials from various humanities disciplines.
 Creative imagination and social context, universal versus culture-specific qualities of human experience and expression, the connection between appreciation and analysis, as well as the concept of criteria for evaluative judgments, are explored through sample topics from a variety of Humanities subjects.
 Sources from the visual arts, literature, religion, philosophy, history and the social sciences will be included.
 The terms and methods of analysis used in these various fields of study will be stressed.
+This course fulfills a General Education Core Requirement: Humanities / Fine Arts.

-HUMN102 Art Appreciation
+HUMA102N Art Appreciation

 This course combines experience in the appreciation of painting, sculpture and architecture so that the student may analyze and interpret works of art.
-The class will study the artists' materials, messages and language (i.e. color, line, shape, shade, texture, volume space and composition).
+The class will study the artist's materials, messages and language (i.e. color, line, shape, shade, texture, volume space and composition).
 Field trips may be part of this curriculum and students may incur nominal fees.
+This course fulfills a General Education Core Requirement: Humanities / Fine Arts.

-HUMN103 Music Appreciation 3 Credits
+HUMA103N Music Appreciation

 This course is a survey of music history from the Middle Ages to the present and includes selected listening samples.
 The course looks at music's relationship to other art forms along with significant societal and historic events.
 Focus is on selected composers, the elements of music, its forms, and the musical characteristics of each period.
 Attendance at a rehearsal or concert performed by professional musicians is a requirement of this course and may incur a nominal fee.
+This course fulfills a General Education Core Requirement: Humanities / Fine Arts.

-HUMN104 Jazz and Its Roots 3 Credits
+HUMA104N Jazz and Its Roots 3 Credits

 For most of the twentieth century, jazz was not only one of the most important cultural developments in America but was also deeply involved in important political, intellectual and social developments.
 This course will focus on the development of jazz, its roots and its impact on society.
 Students will learn both to appreciate "America's art form" and to recognize how jazz reflected and shaped important developments in modern American history.
+This course fulfills a General Education Core Requirement: Humanities / Fine Arts.

-HUMN107 World Religion 3 Credits
+HUMA107N World Religion